percona/k8spsmdb-docs/docs/encryption.md

         ??? example "Expected output"

             ```text
             Success!
-Enabled the kv-v2 secrets engine at: secret/
+Enabled the file audit device at: file/
             ```

 2. Now generate Secret with the Vault root token using `kubectl command` (don't